mmattini/BNPayment-iOS/README.md

 carthage update
 ```

-This will create two frameworks, BNPayment.framework and BNBase.framework, that you can find by going to Carthage/Build/iOS.
+This will create a file called BNPayment.framework that you can find by going to Carthage/Build/iOS.

 **Step 5: Add the framework to your Xcode project**